vladimirpavk/react-redux/README.md

 4. **React Redux** will be used to store local data and will be synced with **Firebase Auth state.**.

 ### Prior knowledge
-1. Basic React, Redux knowledge is required to follow code,
+1. Basic Javascript, React, Redux knowledge is required to follow code,
 2. Basic knowledge for following **Firebase** modules/functions is required:
     - **firebase/firestore**
         - collection(),